ATHellboy/SampleProject-FightingGame/README.md

 # SampleProject-Fighting-Game-
-Sample project to show my coding approaches and architectures in Unity by C#.
+Sample project to show my coding approaches and some architectures (and patterns) in Unity by C#.